wireless-broadband-alliance/RADIUS-VSA/README.md

  - Length of the sub-attribute including the sub-type and sub-length fields

-WBA-Financial-Clearing-Provider
+Financial-Clearing-Provider

  - A UTF-8 encoded string encoding the identity of the provider of financial clearing services.
-The first character of the WBA-Financial-Clearing-Provider string is used to encode a namespace identifier.
+The first character of the Financial-Clearing-Provider string is used to encode a namespace identifier.
 A single namespace identifier is defined for use in the Financial-Clearing-Provider VSA:
     - “4”  (0x34)	: 	WBAID - This identifier is used to indicate that the remaining characters of the string are used to indicate a WBAID.

 **It is mandatory for the WBA-Financial-Clearing-Provider attribute to be signalled towards a IDP when the ANP supports the OpenRoaming Settled Service.**